-- Personal data should only be kept for as long as it is needed and if no longer needed should be deleted securely. - The length of storage should be justified, and research participants made aware of the intended retention period.
-Where available, researchers should refer to individual departments' data retention policies.
+Personal data should only be kept for as long as it is needed and if no longer needed should be deleted securely or anonymised. • The length of storage should be justified, and research participants made aware of the intended retention period.